jessicapeng/Poker-Game/README.md

 # Poker-Game
 A game of Poker between the user and the computer

+Task:

+In this assignment,you will implement a simulation of a popular casino game usually called video poker.
+The card deck contains 52 cards, 13 of each suit.
+At the beginning of the game, the deck is shuffled.
+You need to devise a fair method for shuffling.
+(It does not have to be efficient.)
+The player pays a token for each game.
+Then the top five cards of the deck are presented to the player.
+The player can reject none, some, or all of the cards.
+The rejected cards are replaced from the top of the deck.
+Now the hand is scored.
+Your program should pronounce it to be one of the following:

+• Nopair—Thelowesthand,containingfiveseparatecardsthatdonotmatchup to create any of the hands below.
+• Onepair—Twocardsofthesamevalue,forexampletwoqueens.Payout:1
+• Twopairs—Twopairs,forexampletwoqueensandtwo5’s.Payout:2
+• Threeofakind—Threecardsofthesamevalue,forexamplethreequeens.
+Payout: 3
+• Straight—Fivecardswithconsecutivevalues,notnecessarilyofthesamesuit, such as 4, 5, 6, 7, and 8.
+The ace can either precede a 2 or follow a king.
+Payout: 4
+• Flush—Fivecards,notnecessarilyinorder,ofthesamesuit.Payout:5
+• FullHouse—Threeofakindandapair,forexamplethreequeensandtwo5’s.Payout: 6
+• FourofaKind—Fourcardsofthesamevalue,suchasfourqueens.Payout:25
+• StraightFlush—Astraightandaflush:Fivecardswithconsecutivevaluesof the same suit.
+Payout: 50
+• RoyalFlush—Thebestpossiblehandinpoker.A10,jack,queen,king,andace, all of the same suit.
+Payout: 250

 || 7.9: Poker Game ||

 To code the Poker, I had to code 4 different classes: Game, Player, Deck, and Card.
 There is also a 5th tester class to test the Game either with manual input with the deck or for the user to actually play the game.